Skip to content

 Info

-When you work on WSO2 MI projects and you want to deploy a WSO2 MI integration as a manual task in Choroeo, you must use the WSO2 MI automation mode.
+When working on WSO2 MI projects and deploying a WSO2 MI integration as a manual task in Choreo, use the WSO2 MI automation mode.
 For details, see Running the Micro Integrator in Automation Mode.

 To explore a Ballerina manual task with arguments, try out the Weather to Email Task sample.
 For instructions, see the README.md file in the sample repository.